ordermind/drupal--actionlink-dropdown/README.txt

 example_content.add:
   # The route name is required but it doesn't matter which route is used here, it will not be used for the actual links.
   route_name: view.example_content.page_1
-  # Using the MenuLinkAdd class adds a destination query string that redirects to the current page.
+  # Using the LocalActionWithDestination class adds a destination query string that redirects to the current page.
-  class: \Drupal\menu_ui\Plugin\Menu\LocalAction\MenuLinkAdd
+  class: \Drupal\Core\Menu\LocalActionWithDestination
   title: 'Add example content'
   appears_on:
     - view.example_content.page_1